Jacob-Zhou/simple-csc/README.md

 corrector = LMCorrector(
     model="Qwen/Qwen2.5-1.5B",
-    prompted_model="Qwen/Qwen2.5-1.5B", # Suggested to use the same model as model.
+    prompted_model="Qwen/Qwen2.5-1.5B", # Suggested to use the same model for model and prompted_model.
 In this way, we only need to load the model once. config_path="configs/c2ec_config.yaml", # You can always use the default config file to disable the insert and delete operations. torch_dtype=torch.bfloat16, # the default torch_dtype is torch.float16, but it will lead unexpected errors when using Qwen2 or Qwen2.5 family models without flash-attn.
 )